Created in partnership with

 Having an angiogram

-You will have a local anaesthetic injection to numb the skin in your groin or on your arm.
-The doctor then makes a small cut.
-They insert a thin, flexible tube called a catheter into an artery.
+You have a local anaesthetic injection to numb the skin in your groin or on your wrist.
+The doctor then makes a small cut in the skin so they can insert a thin, flexible tube called a catheter into an artery.
 Using x-ray, the catheter is guided to the heart.

-The doctor will inject dye into the catheter and take x-rays.
+The doctor injects a dye into the catheter and takes x-rays.
+This dye is called a contrast.
+It is picked up on the x-rays and helps show how blood is moving through the heart.
 You might feel a hot, flushing sensation from the dye.
 Tell your doctor if you feel uncomfortable or unwell at any time.

 Ultrasound of the heart (echocardiogram)